oddbird/css-sandbox/src/sass/color-spaces/proposal.md

     * If the last element of `input` is an unquoted string that contains `/`, return `null`.

+      > This solves for a legacy handling of `/` in Sass that would produce an
+      > unquoted string when the alpha value is a css function such as `var()`

     * If the last element of `channels` has preserved its status as two slash-separated numbers:

-      * Let `last` be the number before the slash and `alpha` the number after the slash.
+      * Let `alpha` the number after the slash, and replace the last element of `channels` with the number before the slash.

-      * Append the value of `last` to the end of `channels`.

   * If `channels` is not an unbracketed space-separated list, throw an error.

   * If either `channels` or `alpha` is a special variable string, or if `alpha` is a special number, return `null`.

+  * If `channels` has more than `max` elements, throw an error.

   * If any element of `channels` is a [special variable string][] or a special number, return `null`.

-    > This passes along variables to CSS before checking against to see if the
-    > there are extra channel values explicitly given. ==Do we want to throw
-    > an error for extra channels?==

   * If `alpha` is defined: